-Should we give children more choice over how they learn digitally?
+Should children have more choice over how they learn digitally?

 Asking a child if they’d prefer an apple or a banana can determine their personality.

-We might wish for our children to become more autonomous learners and make their own decisions, but they still need our guidance.
-The value to give children freedom of choice in a safe environment came up again and again throughout the day.
-Just as children are still learning, we are still learning about technology.
+We might want our children to become autonomous learners.
+But they still need our guidance.
+Giving children choice in a safe environment came up again and again.
+Like our children, we are still learning — learning about technology.